procf/getting-started/README.md

 Go to the [PRO-CF Teams page](https://github.com/orgs/procf/teams) to view and add a Team.

+### Adding/removing repositories in a Team

-After you have created a reposiroty, you can add it to a Team to have it grouped there:
+After you have created a repository, you can add it to a Team to have it grouped there:
 * Go to the Team page for the Team you want to add the repository to
 * Select the "Repositories" tab at the top of the page
 * Click the green "Add Repository" button